Kruger Park Travel

 • Basic First Aid Assistance

-• Day Visitors Picnic Area in camp
+• Day Visitors Picnic Area in the camp

 • DSTV only in Guest Houses